KenKundert/svg_schematic/README.rst

 |

 This package allows you to create simple SVG schematics.
-It was created with desire to be able to include simple schematics into Latex Beamer presenations.
+It was created with desire to be able to include simple schematics into Latex Beamer presentations.
 Latex has a similar package called `Circuitikz
 <`http://texdoc.net/texmf-dist/doc/latex/circuitikz/circuitikzmanual.pdf>`_, and
 while it is powerful and flexible and creates beautiful schematics, I found it